 Full Name of Complainant

 Street Address

 City/Town Postal Code

 Primary Phone Number

 Email address

 Date of Complaint Signature

 For Internal Use

 Date Complaint Received

 Received by Checked by

 Date forwarded to Integrity Commissioner

 Date report received

-Date report submitted to Coun cil
+Date report submitted to Cou Municipal Act 2004 C.O.

-D 41 14 641 14 :: 14 : 0 0 0 0001

-Personal information is collected under the authority of the Municipal Act, S.O.
+Personal information is collected under the authority of the Municipal Act, 2001 S.O.
 2001.
 The disclosure of this information is governed by the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.M.56.
-A copy of this form and affidavit will be provided to the subject member of Council or local board member.
+A copy of this form and affidavit will be provided to the subject Member of Council or local board Member.
 Personal information and the particulars of the complaint will be held in confidence and it will subsequently form part of the Integrity Commissioner's Report.
 The Integrity Commissioner's Report is a matter of public record.
 Enquiries may be directed to the Town Clerk at 905-871-1600

-Affidavit Affidavit of l, of the Town/City of in the Province of Ontario make Oath and Say; I have personal knowledge of the fact s as set out in the Affidavit because (explain) a Member of Council of the Town of F of the Council Code of Conduct.
-The (Set out the statements of fact in cons secutively numbered paragraphs.
+Affidavit of ffidavit I, in the Province of Ontario make Oath and Say; I have personal knowledge of the facts s as set out in the Affidavit because (explain) a Member of Council of the Town of For of the Council Code of Conduct.
+The d (Set out the statements of fact in cons ecutively numbered paragraphs.
 Attach ck the box below.
-If you have other documents Additional Comments Attached This affidavit is made for the purpose of r Town of Fort Erie appointed Integrity Cor equesting that this matter be reviewed by the nmissioner and for no other purpose.
-Sworn before me at in the this day of , 20 ) ) ) ) ) A Commissioner, etc. Signature of Complainant
+If you have other documents Town of Fort Erie appointed Integrity Com equesting that this matter be reviewed by the imissioner and for no other purpose.
+Sworn before me at in the this day of , 20 ) ) ) ) A Commissioner, etc. Signature of Complainant

 Note: This is a sworn (affirmed) Affidavit of the deponent only.
 No investigation has been conducted by this authority to confirm or verify the above sworn information.
-THE CRIMINAL CODE OF CANADA, R.S.C.
+THE CRIMINAL Code OF CANADA, R.S.C.
 1985, c.C-46, provides that: everyone commits perjury who, with intent to mislead, makes before a person who is authorized by law to permit it to be made before him a false statement under oath or solemn affirmation by Affidavit, solemn declaration or deposition or orally, knowing that the statement is false, is guilty of an indictable offence and liable to a term of imprisonment not exceeding fourteen (14) years (Sections 131, 132) or by summary conviction (Section 134).
 Signing a false Affidavit may expose you to prosecution under Sections 131 and 132 or 134 of the Criminal Code, R.S.C.
 1985, c.C-46 and also to civil liability for defamation.